 Driving the Park Loop Road is a great way to get your bearings when you arrive at Acadia.
 Although it’s only 27 miles, plan on it taking two to three hours with stops to admire the scenery, and perhaps a short walk to a few overlooks.

 This is where you’ll get some of the best views of the rugged shoreline and steep cliffs, so allow plenty of time to take it all in.

 Jordan Pond House

-The Jordan Pond House restaurant is on the west side of Park Loop Road overlooking Jordan Pond.
-Dogs are welcome to join you on the porch or at the picnic tables on the lawn for lunch, afternoon tea, or dinner, and the kitchen is famous for its baked popovers, homemade ice cream, and fresh Maine seafood.
+The Jordan Pond House restaurant is on the west side of Park Loop Road overlooking Jordan Pond in Seal Harbor.
+Dogs are welcome to join you on the porch or at the picnic tables on the lawn for lunch, afternoon tea, or dinner.
+The kitchen here is famous for its baked popovers, homemade ice cream, and fresh Maine seafood!

 The Carriage Roads